harvester/docs/docs/install/pxe-boot-install.md

 ## Preparing HTTP Servers

 An HTTP server is required to serve boot files.
-Let's assume an NGINX HTTP server's IP is `10.100.0.10`, and it serves `/usr/share/nginx/html/` directory with the path `http://10.100.0.10/`.
+Let's assume the NGINX HTTP server's IP is `10.100.0.10`, and it serves the `/usr/share/nginx/html/` directory with the path `http://10.100.0.10/`.

 ## Preparing Boot Files

-- Download the required files from [Harvester Releases Page](https://github.com/harvester/harvester/releases).
+- Download the required files from the [Harvester releases page](https://github.com/harvester/harvester/releases).
     - The ISO: `harvester-<version>-amd64.iso`
     - The kernel: `harvester-<version>-vmlinuz-amd64`
     - The initrd: `harvester-<version>-initrd-amd64`